UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/install_locally.rst

 #.
 Install git by following the instructions at `<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.

 #.
 Install uv by following the instructions at `<https://docs.astral.sh/uv/#installation>`_.
-This will then install Python for you, there is no need to download Python separately from `<https://www.python.org/downloads/>`_.
+Uv will install Python for you, there is no need to download Python separately from `<https://www.python.org/downloads/>`_.

 #.
 Install Rust by following the instructions at `<https://www.rust-lang.org/tools/install>`_.